Autopawn/dc_splp/README.md

 dc_splp is a Simple plant location problem (SPLP; a.k.a Uncapacitated Facility Location (UFL)) and p-median solver that uses a search method named Disperse Construction.

+A newer, more advanced version can be found at https://github.com/autopawn/dc_splp .

 Disperse Construction is a **constructive** method for solving combinatorial problems.
 On each step, solutions are grown adding one element on each possible way, then `pool_size` solutions are selected from these (`pool_size` is a parameter given by the computational resources avaialable).